fatizch/tryton/modules/contract_process/doc/en/features.rst

   makes it easier to trigger actions requiring custom views on certain events.
   It also allows to bypass the fact that contracts can only have one active process at a time

+- **Process selection :** Allows indicating which processes are attached to a product.